dmullings81/frontend-nanodegree-mobile-portfolio/README.md

 ## Pizza page optimizations

 Now running at a steady 60fps!
+Resize the pizzas using the slider now takes about 1ms!

 ### 'Movers' elements